MicrosoftDocs/VBA-Docs/api/PowerPoint.GroupShapes.md

 # GroupShapes object (PowerPoint)

 Represents the individual shapes within a grouped shape.
 Each shape is represented by a **[Shape](PowerPoint.Shape.md)** object.
-Using the [Item](PowerPoint.GroupShapes.Item.md)method with this object, you can work with single shapes within a group without having to ungroup them.
+Using the [Item](PowerPoint.GroupShapes.Item.md) method with this object, you can work with single shapes within a group without having to ungroup them.

 ## Example

-Use the [GroupItems](PowerPoint.Shape.GroupItems.md)property to return the  **GroupShapes** collection.
+Use the [GroupItems](PowerPoint.Shape.GroupItems.md) property to return the  **GroupShapes** collection.
 Use **GroupItems** (_index_), where _index_ is the number of the individual shape within the grouped shape, to return a single shape from the **GroupShapes** collection.
 The following example adds three triangles to _myDocument_, groups them, sets a color for the entire group, and then changes the color for the second triangle only.

 ```vb